 The continuous ebb and flow of the rope chain design is a timeless classic.

-The wide variety of widths and styles is testament to he popularity of this design.
+The wide variety of widths and styles is testament to he popularity of the rope chain design.

 For more information about rope chains click on the photo above.